The Alberta government wants employers to hire provincial residents first before using temporary foreign workers or other options.

 “At the same time, Alberta employers applied to the federal government to hire 10,000 temporary foreign workers.
 We know from the data that some of those jobs could and should have been filled by qualified workers right here at home.”

-Employers who seek to use the TFW program to fill jobs on the list of 29 categories will now be directed to the liaison service, which will attempt to connect them with qualified Albertans seeking jobs.
+Employers who seek to use the TFWP to fill jobs on the list of 29 categories will now be directed to the liaison service, which will attempt to connect them with qualified Albertans seeking jobs.

-To qualify for hiring through the TFW, employers have to complete a labor market impact assessment to prove no local people are available for the vacancies.
+To qualify for hiring through the TFWP, employers have to complete a labor market impact assessment to prove no local people are available for the vacancies.

 Gray said anyone applying for such an assessment now will be routed to the liaison service.